MizouziE/web-with-mizouzie/content/articles/why-use-docker-for-databases-and-how.md

 Also as a lot of applications are deployed to production using docker, so having a local development repository with as close to production environment variables is always a plus.

-I am not against having a DBMS installed locally at all, but having one also means that it needs to be managed and upgraded by you, whereas using prefabricated recipies from the open source community means that you can simply always _start_ with the optimal setup.
+I am not against having a DBMS installed locally at all, but having one also means that it needs to be managed and upgraded by you, whereas using prefabricated recipes from the open source community means that you can simply always _start_ with the optimal setup.

 ## Summary